brandongallagher1999/k8s-terraform-bootstrap/README.md

 Have you ever started up a new project and found yourself wasting hours of your time trying to bootstrap a basic K8s Cluster?

-This repo contains all the essentials you need for starting a simple project with simple permissions.
+This repo contains all the essentials you need for starting a Kubernetes project with simple permissions.
 Straight to the point.

 ## Prerequisites

 - [Terraform](https://www.terraform.io/)

 ## ✅ Services Available

 - [Azure Kubernetes Services](https://learn.microsoft.com/en-us/azure/aks/)
 - [Azure Public IP](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/public-ip-addresses)
 - [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx)